 She wasn't listening to you.

-Sounds good, Mr. Henry.
+Sounds good, Mr. Harry.

-We always say in our dojo oos.
+We always say in our dojo, oos.

 So I have a nickname in the dojo, but I'm not going to tell you what it is.